Ja1meV/Mod7_challenge/README.md

 ## Usage

-The program allows analyze the daily returns of the ETF stocks both individually and as a whole.
+The program analyses the daily returns of the ETF stocks both individually and as a whole.
 Then deploy the visualizations to a web application.
-It will analyze a single asset in the ETF, Optimize data access with Advanced SQL queries, analyze the ETF portfolio and deploy the notebook as a web application.
+It will analyze a single asset in the ETF, optimize data access with advanced SQL queries, analyze the ETF portfolio and deploy the notebook as a web application.
 Use the Voilà library to deploy your notebook as a web application.
 See below for example.